 A 2006 United States Department of Agriculture study found residue from 13 different pesticides on the non-organic cranberries they tested.

-A 2015 study found that bee colonies exposed to a popular fungicide used to treat cranberry bogs produced significantly less worker bees (less than a third) and smaller bee colonies than the no-fungicide control group.
+Another study found that bee colonies exposed to a popular fungicide used to treat cranberry bogs produced significantly less worker bees (less than a third).
+Those bee colonies were also smaller than the no-fungicide control group.

 How common is it for bees to be exposed to pesticides?
 Another study found that 100% of the pollen collected by bees that were pollinating cranberry crops, contained pesticide residues.
 Twenty three different pesticides turned up.

-If the bees are getting it, we are getting it.
+If the bees are ingesting pesticides, we are ingesting pesticides.

 Where to Buy Organic Cranberries